Policies

 Grievance Policy

-A student who feels they have been discriminated against based upon a disability is encouraged to submit a grievance, which will be reviewed by the UAS Office of Equity and Compliance.
-The UAS Office of Equity and Compliance can be contacted at by phone at 907-796-6371 or e-mail at uas.equity@alaska.edu.
+A student who feels they have been discriminated against based upon a disability is encouraged to submit a grievance, which will be reviewed by the UAS Office of Rights, Compliance, and Accountability.
+The UAS Office of Rights, Compliance, and Accountability can be contacted at by phone at 907-796-6371 or e-mail at uas.orca@alaska.edu.

 Receiving Accommodations

-In order to receive accomdodations from DS, a student with a disability must meet with a Disability Services staff member to discuss his or her individual needs through an interactive process.
+To receive accommodations from DS, a student with a disability must meet with a Disability Services staff member to discuss individual needs through an interactive process.
 The following procedures are required to ensure appropriate academic accommodations are provided:

-• Disability Services does not provide services of a personal nature (e.g., homework support, typing services, tutorial supports, personal care attendants, or individually prescribed devices).
-We can connect you to local resources.
+- Disability Services does not provide personal services such as homework support, typing services, tutorial support, personal care attendants, or individually prescribed devices.
+We can connect students to local resources.

 Dissemination of Information